AnmolS99/Chess-AI/README.md

 ### Chess AI (Minimax algorithm)

 The standard minimax algorithm with a search tree depth of 3 took approximately 20 seconds to calculate one move, which is way too long.
 After implementing alpha-beta pruning one move on average took 5.6 seconds, meaning that the bot became nearly 4x faster!

+### Move Ordering

+By looking at moves that capture opponent pieces first, the algorithm became roughly twice as fast!

 ## Cool Resources